The Seventh Victim (1964 film)

 The Seventh Victim (German: Das siebente Opfer) is a 1964 West German thriller film directed by Franz Josef Gottlieb and starring Hansjörg Felmy, Ann Smyrner and Hans Nielsen.

 The film is based on a novel by Bryan Edgar Wallace, one of several films made in an attempt to capitalize on Rialto Film's successful series of adaptions of the novels of his father, Edgar Wallace.
-It was shot at Spandau Studios in Berlin with sets designed by art director Hans Jürgen Kiebach and Ernst Schomer.
+It was shot at Spandau Studios in West Berlin with sets designed by art director Hans Jürgen Kiebach and Ernst Schomer.

 The film is also known by the alternative title The Racetrack Murders.